Michaelrbacu/SeniorProject/README.md

 User
 # Non-Profit Organization Management System (Senior Project)
+This was not the final version of the project submitted since that contains keys and such that shouldn't be public.
+So it is not as polished as our final submission since we moved the project to a private repo after hosting it.

 This is a web-based management system developed as a senior project for a local non-profit organization.
 The system allows for efficient organization and management of members, events, projects, dues and donations, mailing lists, and other activities related to the non-profit.
 The primary goal is to create a customized solution tailored to the specific needs of the organization, with a strong focus on data security.